Culture of Collaboration

 But with every positive, there are also negatives associated with remote work.
 Virtual workers can:

-• experience significant stress or social withdrawals
+• suffer significant stress or social withdrawals

 • be more vulnerable than traditional workers to mental health challenges